GerHobbelt/cef-wiki/CrashReporting.md

 ## [CrashKeys] section

-Any number of crash keys can be specified for use by the application.
-Crash key values will be truncated based on the specified size (small = 63 bytes, medium = 252 bytes, large = 1008 bytes).
-The value of crash keys can be set from any thread or process using the `CefSetCrashKeyValue` function.
-These key/value pairs will be sent to the crash server along with the minidump file.
-Medium and large values may be chunked for submission.
-For example, if your key is named "mykey" then the value will be broken into ordered chunks and submitted using keys named "mykey-1", "mykey-2", etc.
+A maximum of 26 crash keys of each size can be specified for use by the application.
+Crash key values will be truncated based on the specified size (small = 64 bytes, medium = 256 bytes, large = 1024 bytes).
+The value of crash keys can be set from any thread or process using the CefSetCrashKeyValue function.
+These key/value pairs will be sent to the crash server along with the crash dump file.

 # Testing